lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/install.md

 ## City of Grand Rapids Install Instructions

 **For installing anaconda**
 1. The following instructions are available through the anaconda documentation site.
-Click on the link below and follow the instructions for your specific device. https://docs.anaconda.com/free/anaconda/install/index.html
+Click on the link below and follow the instructions for your specific device.
+[Anaconda Install](https://docs.anaconda.com/free/anaconda/install/index.html)

 **For setting up the Jupyter Notebook Environment**
-1. With Anaconda, clone the City of Grand Rapids GitHub using the following link:    https://github.com/lafeirjo/City_Of_Grand_Rapids_Social_Impact/tree/main
+1. With Anaconda, clone the City of Grand Rapids GitHub using the following link:    [GitHub Repository](https://github.com/lafeirjo/City_Of_Grand_Rapids_Social_Impact/tree/main)

          a.
 In your command line change to whatever directory you would like to clone our repository.
 You can use the cd command to change directories.